-The procedure will be done under a surgical microscope.
+The Corneal Transplant will be done under a surgical microscope.
 The damaged part of the cornea will be cut out.
 The new cornea will then be placed in the opening and fastened with very fine stitches.
 A patch and shield will be put over the eye.

 There is another technique called Descemet's stripping endothelial keratoplasty (DSEK).
 DSEK is used for some types of cornea transplants.
 It may result in shorter recovery time and better vision.
 With this technique, the doctor removes a much smaller part of the cornea, compared with older procedures.